-Ms A and Ms B were both pregnant and worked as security guards at an Estate.
-As the Estate's security service was contracted out on a 3-yearly basis, Ms A and Ms B's employment with the last contractor ended when its service tender ended.
+Ms A and Ms B were both pregnant and worked as security guards at a housing estate.
+The estate's security service was contracted out on a three-year basis.
+When the service tender of the contractor ended, the employment of Ms A and Ms B also ended.
 A new contractor (the Defendant) successfully won the service bid for the next three years.
-The Defendant held recruitment talks for the Estate's existing staff about employment prospects with the Defendant.
+The Defendant held recruitment talks for the estate's existing staff about employment prospects with the company.
 During the Q&A session, staff from the Defendant stated that the company would not employ pregnant staff for safety reasons.
 Ms A and Ms B were deterred from applying for a job with the Defendant.
 They lodged a complaint with the EOC against the Defendant for pregnancy discrimination.

-The EOC launched an investigation into these two cases after receiving the complaints lodged under the Sex Discrimination Ordinance (SDO).
+The EOC launched an investigation into these two cases after receiving the complaints lodged under the SDO.
 The Defendant denied discrimination.
 Conciliation between the parties was unsuccessful.
 After assessing the merits of each case, the EOC assisted Ms A and Ms B in commencing legal proceedings for pregnancy discrimination.
 Legal representation and advice were provided by the EOC's lawyers, who also assisted in settlement negotiations with the Defendant.
 The parties to each case eventually reached a settlement.
 Ms A and Ms B each received a settlement sum as compensation.

 - It is unlawful under the SDO for an employer to subject a woman to a disadvantage, including in the recruitment process, or dismiss her on the ground of her pregnancy.
-All types of employment (including contract work) are protected under the ordinance. - Acting upon stereotypical assumptions based on sex, marital status or pregnancy could lead to discrimination.
-Employers should adopt a set of job-related and non-discriminatory criteria for recruitment. - Also, employees handling applications and conducting interviews should be trained to avoid acts of discrimination.
+All types of employment (including contract work) are protected under the Ordinance. - Acting upon stereotypical assumptions based on sex, marital status or pregnancy could lead to discrimination.
+Employers should adopt a set of job-related and non-discriminatory criteria for recruitment. - Also, employees handling job applications and conducting interviews should be trained to avoid acts of discrimination.